Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 	Note how the `Sign Up` button is disabled using a custom `isFormInvalid` method.

-	After a user signs up, we want to switch to the root route, thus inside of `handleSignup` we are **programmatically** changing the route using `this.props.history.push('/')`.
+	After a user signs up, we want to switch to the root route, thus inside of `handleSignup` we are **programmatically** changing the route using `props.history.push('/')`.
 Where did the `history` prop come from?
 Well, each `<Route>` component has the `history` object as a prop.
 Check the `<SignupPage>` route in **App.js** to see how `history` is being destructured and passed in to the `<SignupPage>`.
 This is an alternative to passing all of the `<Route>` component's props via `{...props}` as being done on a couple of other routes.

-- `<App>` is initializing `scores` to be an empty array within the `constructor`.
+- `<App>` is using another call to `useState` to initialize `scores` to be an empty array.

-	Upon mounting, `<App>` makes an AJAX call within `componentDidMount` to fetch the scores.
+	Upon mounting, `<App>` makes an AJAX call with `useEffect` to fetch the scores.

-	Although the scores are going to be returned by the server almost instantly, we're still initializing `state.scores` to be an empty array - **always do this**.
+	Although the scores are going to be returned by the server almost instantly, we're still initializing `scores` to be an empty array - **always do this**.

-- There is a **utils/userService.js** "service" module that provides user related functionality.
+- There is a **services/userService.js** "service" module that provides user related functionality.
 It can be imported by any component that needs to perform anything user related, including signing up, logging in and logging out.

 	Currently, it has a working `signup` method.